SonaliChatterjee-10/RNAPhase-ML/README.md

 ## Predicting on new sequences

-Once `stack_pipeline.py` has been run (models are saved), you can predict on any new feature CSV with the same 807-column format:
+Once `stack_pipeline.py` has been run and the fitted models have been saved, predictions can be generated for new RNAs represented using the same 807-feature format (167 handcrafted descriptors + 640 mean-pooled RNA-FM embedding dimensions):

 ```bash
 python predict.py <your_features.csv> [output.csv]